ALL STATE DATA UPDATED FOR 2022!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Minnesota is significantly ahead of the national average at the Initial Application, and on par at the Reconsideration state.
-Minnesota is a slightly lower at the Reconsideration level, 5.2% to be exact.
+As the table shows, Minnesota is ahead of the national average at the Initial Application.
+However, Minnesota is falling behind the national average at the Reconsideration state and Hearing Level.

 Minnesota Initial Application Approval Over Time